 Through practice with subject matter and materials both assigned and of their own choosing, students will learn to determine the most effective approach (creative and technical) that should be taken for conveying a pictorial message that will stimulate a response in the viewer.
 (39.6 Lec.
 Hrs. / 39.6 Lab Hrs.)

-Prerequisite: GRT:220, GRT:230, GRA:232 and JOU:172
+Prerequisite: GRT:220, GRT:230 and JOU:172

-GRA:900 Special Projects
+GRA:900 Portfolio

-This course is designed by the student and members of the graphic arts technology faculty to provide a highly individualized learning experience within the areas of electronic pre-press, multi-media, web page design, graphic design, animation, graphic arts management or press operations.
-Specific advanced tasks and projects are identified and customized for the student for completion in one semester.
-Students will create a portfolio highlighting the skills they have developed throughout the program.
-(19.8 Lec.
-Hrs. / 79.2 Lab Hrs.)
+This course provides a highly individualized learning experience within the areas of electronic prepress, multi-media, web design, graphic design, animation, graphic arts management, photography, or game development.
+Specific advanced tasks and projects are identified and customized for the student.
+Students will assemble and create a high quality portfolio highlighting the skills and personal style they have developed while completing the Graphic Arts Technology Program.
+(39.6 Lec.
+Hrs. / 39.6 Lab Hrs.)
+Prerequisite: WDV:101, GRA:173, GRD:415, GRD:459 and GRD:463